finbourne/lusid-sdk-python-preview/sdk/docs/PortfoliosApi.md

 # **get_portfolio_relations**
 > ResourceListOfRelation get_portfolio_relations(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[EXPERIMENTAL] Get Relations for Portfolio
+[EXPERIMENTAL] Get portfolio relations

-Get relations for the specified Portfolio
+Get relations for a portfolio .

 ### Example